goodlyrottenapple/calculus-toolbox/_posts/2015-04-17-utilities.md

 The rules of the calculus encoded in the JSON file are parsed and encoded in the main Isabelle theory file ([`template/Calc_Rules.thy`](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/template/Calc_Rules.thy)).

 ##### Scala
 The parser class is rebuilt, now including parsers for proof trees and rule datatype constructors
-<br>The print class is rebuilt, adding printing for proof trees and rule datatype constructors
+The print class is rebuilt, adding printing for proof trees and rule datatype constructors

 ### `add_gui`

 ##### Scala
 Generates the Scala UI from [`template/gui/`](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/template/gui/) adding a separate compile script and a make file for the built calculus.
-<br>Any libraries inside the `libs` folder will be copied to the calculus folder.
+Any libraries inside the `libs` folder will be copied to the calculus folder.

 ### [gui.py](https://github.com/goodlyrottenapple/calculus-toolbox/blob/master/gui.py)